linkeddatacenter/kees/README.md

 reuses prov:wasGeneratedBy, prov:wasInvalidatedBy, prov:qualifiedAssociation, prov:agent, prov:hadRole properties and prov:Role,
 prov:Plan, prov:Activity classes.

-Trustability is enabled by attaching quality observation to ingested graph or to specific subset of statements.
+Trustability is enabled by attaching quality observation to ingested graph.
-For this feature KEES language profile reuses the [Dataset Quality Vocabulary (daQ)](http://purl.org/eis/vocab/daq) with qb:Observation lass and daq:computedOn , daq:metric kees:trustGraphMetric, daq:valueand daq:isEstimated properties
+For this feature KEES language profile reuses the [Dataset Quality Vocabulary (daQ)](http://purl.org/eis/vocab/daq) with qb:Observation class and daq:computedOn , daq:metric, daq:value and daq:isEstimated properties

-The foaf:primaryTopic property is used just to link a kees:KnowledgeBaseDescription document to a kees:KnowledgeBase individual.
+The foaf:primaryTopic property is used to link a kees:KnowledgeBaseDescription document to a kees:KnowledgeBase individual.

 ### RDF Store requirement